codepath/android_guides/Sending-and-Managing-Network-Requests.md

 ### Checking for Network Connectivity

-To verify network availability you can define and call this method:
+First, make sure to setup the `android.permission.ACCESS_NETWORK_STATE` permission as shown above.
+To verify network availability you can then define and call this method:

 ```java
 private Boolean isNetworkAvailable() {